divyankachaudhari/ocaml-practice-exercises/README.md

 # OCaml Practice Exercises

 This repository contains practice exercises for learning OCaml.
-You can use this repository on various platforms: GitHub Codespaces, Replit, and locally with Jupyter Notebook or directly on your machine.
+You can use this repository on various platforms: GitHub Codespaces, Replit, Learn Ocaml and locally with Jupyter Notebook or directly on your machine.

 ## Getting Started